gustavonogales/BeTheHero/README-en-us.md

 ## API Execution

-This project uses SQLite, to create the database run the command below at the backend folder.
+This project uses SQLite, to create the database run the command below at the backend directory.
 ```
 npx knex migrate:run
 ```